sglabncbs/submit/README.md

 <pre> -h, --help            show this help message and exit </pre>

 ### Preset models:-
+#### NOTE: Based on the information available to us, we have implemented the models listed below in accordance with their respective publications.
+If any contributors to the development of these models identify any bugs, errors, or incorrect parameters, we kindly request that they raise an issue on the GitHub page.  </br>

 <pre>
   --clementi2000, -clementi2000, --calpha_go2000, -calpha_go2000
                         Clementi et. al. 2000 CA-only model.